 About the CTP Claim Process in Queensland

-After a car accident, a CTP claim is filed against the at-fault driver’s CTP insurer.
-You might question
+After a car accident, an injured person can file a CTP claim against the at-fault driver’s CTP insurer.
+In this situation, you might question:

 - Am I eligible to make a CTP claim?